-Your age and culture influences the food you like, but genetics plays an important role too.
+Your age and culture influences the food you like.
+But genetics plays an important role too.
 23andMe customers were evenly split about whether they preferred a salty snack or a sweet one.
-But looking at the data, researchers here found two genetic markers associated with preferring sweet snacks over salty ones.
+But looking at the data, researchers here found several genetic markers associated with preferring sweet snacks over salty ones.

-Writing recently in the New York Times, Carl Zimmer explained how variants in the FTO gene now associated with obesity, may have offered an evolutionary advantage in the past.
-Now, however, with more sedentary lives and more fat, sugar and salt in our diets those variants could be detrimental to people’s health.
+Writing recently in the New York Times, Carl Zimmer explained how variants in the FTO gene now associated with obesity may have offered an evolutionary advantage.
+Now, however, with more sedentary lives those variants could be detrimental to people’s health.
 23andMe researchers compiled a white paper looking at these and 27 other variants associated with taste preference.

 To find out more you can download the paper here.